A lot has been said about the almost ubiquitous QR (“Quick Response)” code – some of it complimentary, some of it not so much.

 The best way to use QR codes.

 • Use them to make the user’s life easier – Say you’re running a promotion, and your users will learn about it on the go, so being able to access the promotion from a mobile phone would be ideal.
 That’s the perfect application for a QR code.
 Make it obvious where the QR code will take the user.
 And provide an awesome benefit for scanning the code.
 Any way you can save users from having to type any text to gain access to this awesome benefit makes users’ lives easier.
 They’ll appreciate you for it.

 • Provide an awesome benefit for scanning the code – scanning the code should provide an immediate, specific benefit to the user.
 After all, it still takes effort to launch the scanning app and scan the code.
 Use the code to provide a short cut to accessing specific information, an instant savings coupon, limited time special offer, price and product information (if scanning a product package in a retail store), maps and directions to get to a desired place, an event schedule, an educational or entertaining video, link to a home virtual tour on a real estate sign, contest entry, etc. Can you think of other great specific, immediate benefits you could provide?

 • Test scan your QR codes before releasing them into the wild – try scanning the codes with a variety of different cell phones to ensure they work, and make sure they take the viewer to the right web page!

 • Optimize linked content for mobile viewing and interaction – this one is self-explanatory.
 You’ll want to work with a web developer with specific experience building mobile pages.
-For more information on designing web pages for mobile viewing, please see this article »
+Learn more about designing web pages for mobile viewing.

 • Make it easy once they land – make it as simple as possible to enter that contest, get that coupon, view that video, etc. The fewer clicks (or taps actually) and keystrokes required the better.
 Make the mobile web page super clean and uncluttered so it’s very easy to see what to do and how to do it.